Report: New York Stock Exchange owner bids to buy eBay

 Activist shareholders have been pushing eBay to make some significant strategic changes, including selling off its ownership of online ticket resale site StubHub.

-Shares in EBay, which is based in San Jose, California, were up more than 7% in afternoon trading.
-ICE’s shares slumped more than 5%.
+Shares in eBay, which is based in San Jose, California, closed Tuesday up almost 9%.
+ICE’s shares slumped more than 7%.

-Note: This story has been updated to correct the name of ICE.
-It’s Intercontinental Exchange, not International Exchange.